 (Links in the next sections are "affiliate links", which means that if you click and buy something, I earn a small commission at no extra cost to you).

-There are various recipes around the internet.
+There are various recipes available.
 This one has all the necessary ingredients, no matter the reason your flock needs it.

 Potassium chloride is commonly added to electrolyte drinks, and is available in health food shops.
 But it can be expensive.